awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

   }
   ```

+## Cannot Access Branch Filter in the CodeBuild Console<a name="troubleshooting-webhook-filter"></a>

+**Issue:** The branch filter option is not available in the console when you create or update an AWS CodeBuild project\.

+ **Possible cause:** The branch filter option is deprecated\.
+It has been replaced by webhook filter groups, which provide more control over the webhook events that trigger a new CodeBuild build\.

+**Recommended solution:** To migrate a branch filter created prior to the introduction of webhook filters, create a webhook filter groups with a `HEAD_REF` filter with the regular expression `^refs/heads/branchName$`\.
+For example, if your branch filter regular expression was `^branchName$`, then the updated regular expression you put in the `HEAD_REF` filter is `^refs/heads/branchName$`\.
+For more information, see [Filter BitBucket Webhook Events \(Console\)](sample-bitbucket-pull-request.md#sample-bitbucket-pull-request-filter-webhook-events-console) and [Filter GitHub Webhook Events \(Console\)](sample-github-pull-request.md#sample-github-pull-request-filter-webhook-events-console)\.

+## Procedures in This Guide Do Not Match the CodeBuild Console<a name="troubleshooting-old-console"></a>

+**Issue:** This guide supports procedures in the new console design\.

+ **Possible cause:** You are using the old console design\.
+This guide supports the new consolde design\.
+If you choose to use the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+To access help in the new console, choose the information icon\.

+**Recommended solution:** Use the latest console design\.

 ## "Access denied" Error Message When Attempting to Download Cache<a name="troubleshooting-dependency-caching"></a>

 **Issue:** When attempting to download the cache on a build project that has cache enabled, you receive the following generic error: "Access denied"\.